Archives are the documentary

 sharing the name of 'archives'.

-and contributing to individual and community memory.
-Open access to
+individual and community memory.
+Open access to archives enriches our

-archives enriches our knowledge of human society, promotes democracy,
+knowledge of human society, promotes democracy, protects citizens'

 Trust